Nigel Lewis talks Super-Prime Property Market with DealMakerz

 It’s been a roller-coaster ride for the luxury London super-prime property market over the past 35 years as prices have increased by 2,000% or more in some areas.

-Following booms during the 1980s and late noughties prior to the global financial crash, as well as up-ticks during 2013/4, prime prices in many London borough are now between 15% and 20% below their most recent peak in some areas.
+Following booms during the 1980s and late noughties prior to the global financial crash, as well as up-ticks during 2013/4, prime prices in many London boroughs are now between 15% and 20% below their most recent peak in some areas.

 There is light at the end of the super-prime tunnel, though; activity in this market for properties worth more than £15 million increased last year, according to Savills.